On the Image Conjecture for Locally Finite Derivations and $\mathcal E$-Derivations: The LFED Conjecture on Local Integral Domains

 \begin{propo} Let $\f:k[[x]]\rightarrow k[[x]]$ be a locally finite $k$-algebra endomorphism of $k[[x]]$.
 Then there exist $1\leq i<j$ such that $\f^i=\f^j$.
 In particular, $\im(1-\f)$ is a MZ-space of $k[[x]]$. \end{propo}

 {\bf Proof:} Let $\bar{k}$ be the algebraic closure of $k$.
-Replacing $k[[x]]$ by $\bar{k}[[x]]=\bar{k}\otimes_k k[[x]]$ and extending $\f$ in the obvious way we may assume that $k$ is algebraically closed.
+Replacing $k[[x]]$ by $\bar{k}[[x]]=\bar{k}\otimes_k k[[x]]$, again using the remark made after the introduction of the LFED Conjecture, we may assume that $k$ is algebraically closed.
 Note also that the last statement of the proposition follows from the first one and Proposition \ref{Prop1.4}.

 Put $W\!:=\sum_{i=1}^n k x_i$ and $V\!:=\sum_{j\geq 0}\f^j(W)$.
 Since $\f$ is locally finite, $V$ is finite dimensional.
 Applying the Jordan-Chevalley decomposition of $\f$ and Proposition \ref{Prop2.4} (similarly as in the proof of Theorem \ref{Thm2.4}) we have $V=V_0\oplus V_+$, where $\f^N(V_0)=0$ for some $N\geq 1$ and $V_+=\oplus_{j=1}^r k v_j$ for some $r\geq 0$ with $\f(v_j)=c_j v_j$ and $c_j$ is a root of unity.
 Let $d\geq 1$ be such that $c_j^d=1$ for all $j$.
 Then it follows that $\f^{N+d}=\f^d$ on $V$, hence on each $x_i$.